roura356a/csk/intl.en-US/User Guide/Kubernetes cluster/集群管理/Cluster auto scaling.md

 ## Prerequisites {#section_grh_5dh_1fb .section}

 You have created a Kubernetes cluster successfully.
-For how to create a Kubernetes cluster, see [EN-US\_TP\_16639.md\#](reseller.en-US/.md#).
+For how to create a Kubernetes cluster, see [Create a Kubernetes cluster](reseller.en-US/User Guide/Kubernetes cluster/集群管理/Create a Kubernetes cluster.md#).

 ## Background {#section_vlh_12h_1fb .section}

-Cluster auto scaling is different from [EN-US\_TP\_16647.md\#](reseller.en-US/User Guide/Kubernetes cluster/集群管理/Scale out or in a cluster.md#) that is based on resource thresholds.
+Cluster auto scaling is different from [Scale out or in a cluster](reseller.en-US/User Guide/Kubernetes cluster/集群管理/Scale out or in a cluster.md#) that is based on resource thresholds.
 After auto scaling is configured for a cluster, the cluster automatically scales out or scales in when the cluster load reaches the configured value.

 ## Procedure {#section_dd4_trg_1fb .section}